calamitymandy/AudioWOMAN/README.md

 💡 **Tip:** Use this to adjust filenames or modify folder names before renaming.

+⚠ **Important:**
-⚠ **Important:** The program searches for the first occurrence of the text you entered.
+- For the “Replace All” option, the program searches for the first occurrence of the text you entered.
 If the text isn’t found in all paths, an error will be displayed.

+- For the “Partial Replace” option, every occurrence of the text present in any path will be replaced.

 ---